0113 297 1200

 Year of call: 2021 (Malaysia; 2022)

 Prior to joining the English Bar, Mahdev interned at the Malaysian Centre for Constitutionalism and Human Rights.
 He produced internal research on regulating police misconduct in Malaysia and led public education initiatives on legal aid in Malaysia and the rights of persons with disabilities.
 Later, Mahdev worked at the International Bar Association’s Human Rights Institute (“IBAHRI”).
-He drafted private intervention letters for IBAHRI, addressed to the heads of states, highlighting human rights abuses.
-He also wrote an internal briefing paper on the prevention of torture in Peru and provided research on the military jurisdiction over enforced disappearances for a publication in an international law blog.
+He carried out legal research and drafted private intervention letters for IBAHRI, addressed to the heads of states, highlighting human rights abuses.

 As a caseworker with Leeds Free Legal Representation, Mahdev provided free legal advice and representation to employees bringing discrimination claims against their employers, including public bodies, before the Employment Tribunal.

-In August 2022, Mahdev qualified as an Advocate & Solicitor at the Malaysian Bar.
+In August 2022, Mahdev qualified as an Advocate & Solicitor of the Malaysian Bar.
 He has assisted various Senior Counsel with legal research and drafting in commercial and public law matters heard in the High Court, Court of Appeal, and Federal Court of Malaysia.
-He is a contributor to ‘Law and Practice in Civil Litigation in Malaysia’ (Sweet & Maxwell, 2023).
+He co- authored two chapters which feature in ‘Law and Practice in Civil Litigation in Malaysia’ (Sweet & Maxwell, 2023).

-Mahdev previously produced ‘Advocates the Podcast’, showcasing interviews about the lives and tradecraft of Silks, Senior Counsel and retired Judges from across the world.
+Mahdev previously worked on the production of ‘Advocates the Podcast’, showcasing interviews about the lives and tradecraft of Silks, Senior Counsel and retired Judges from across the world.

 Practice Summary